bekzod-murotboyev/reflect-telegram-bot/README.md

     }
 }
 ```
-This is simple enum too, but marked as UserLanguage.
+This is simple enum, but marked as UserLanguage.
 This helps you to work with multi languges.
-Here the `code` is one of the static field of `java.util.Locale` class.The `code` must not be wrong!
+Here the `code` is suffix of one of the `messages.properties` file(ex: `messages_ru.properties`).The `code` must not be wrong!
+You can learn more about Spring's i18 configuration from [here](https://docs.spring.io/spring-boot/docs/2.1.13.RELEASE/reference/html/boot-features-internationalization.html)

 ---
 ### **🏁 Step 4️⃣:** Marking User Entity as Telegram User Details